Bane of Monotheism > Monotheism > No God > Evil > Morality > Free Will > Fundamentalism > Misc > Links

 5. The Importance of Having the Right Beliefs

 The vast majority of the people in the world live in cultures or communities where nearly everyone is the same religion.
-Millions of people die - for example children and young adults - without actually obtaining enough wordly knowledge to make a reasonable estimate of what religoin they think is true.
+Millions of people die - for example children and young adults - without actually obtaining enough worldly knowledge to make a reasonable estimate of what religion they think is true.
 This was especially true in previous centuries, where a Christian could call all Muslims or Jews devil-worshippers and not be afraid that anyone would actually know any of them personally in order to object.

 The Chinese, Japanese, Hindus, Tartars, Africans, Eskimo, Persians, Turks, Kurds, Arabs, Polynesians, and many other peoples, are substantially ignorant of the Bible.
 All the Bible societies of the world have produced only about one hundred and twenty millions of Bibles, and there are about fourteen hundred million people.
 There are hundreds of languages and tongues in which no Bible has yet been printed.
 Why did God allow, and why does he still allow, a vast majority of his children to remain in ignorance of his will?

-"Complete Lectures of Col. R. G. Ingersol (1900)" (1900)
+"Complete Lectures of Col. R. G. Ingersol (1900)" by Robert.
+G. Ingersol (1900)3

-Human civilisation has existed for over 7000 years, and the human species for somewhat longer, but religions come and go over time.
+Ingersol's statement is no longer true, but the point is that Human civilisation has existed for over 7000 years, and the human species for somewhat longer, but religions come and go over time.
 The fact is, most people must have remained not only members of the 'wrong' religion, but, actually without any exposure to whatever the true religion is.
 How can this be?

 1. God doesn't care what religion people are, or what beliefs they have.